Sidebar

 Policy Statement

 The University of Minnesota (the University) is committed to providing a safe and healthy environment for its students, faculty, staff and visitors through effective environmental health protection.
-Health, Safety and Risk Management (HSRM) is responsible for environmental health preventative activities in the areas of food safety and water, housing and pest sanitation.
-HSRM works in partnership with various departments within the University system and with the University Public Health Officer as necessary to achieve its objectives.
+University Health, Safety, and Risk Management (HSRM) is the owner of this policy.
+HSRM works in partnership with various departments within the University system and with the Environmental Hygiene Officer (EHO) as necessary to achieve its objectives.
+The EHO is responsible for environmental health preventative activities in the areas of food safety, water, housing and pest sanitation.

 All University faculty, staff, students and visitors are affected by this policy; particularly, individuals who eat in on campus dining facilities, live in University housing, use University swimming or therapeutic pools, and/or drink water supplied by University fixtures.
 In addition, all staff who work in University dining or housing facilities, and staff charged with maintenance of those facilities are impacted.